Skip to main content

 For Double Vision

-• Acute cranial nerve palsies (while waiting for recovery)
+• Acute cranial nerve palsies while waiting for recovery

-• Before surgery decision
+• Short-term symptom control before a surgery decision

 For Amblyopia

-• Patching the stronger eye
+• The stronger eye is patched

 Types of Occlusion